 Some military spouses hesitate to pursue divorce, fearing the loss of these crucial benefits in the short term.
 However, it’s important to understand that this trade-off isn’t necessary.
 Consulting with a family law attorney experienced in military divorces can provide insights into how your divorce will affect military benefits.

 It’s essential to work with an attorney who has specific knowledge of military divorces, as they involve unique deadlines and rules that differ from civilian cases.
 While Texas treats military and nonmilitary divorces similarly under its family code, federal and military regulations require specialized knowledge.
-Your attorney should possess this knowledge rather than acquiring it during your case.
+Your attorney should possess this knowledge rather than acquire it during your case.

 When selecting an attorney, inquire about their experience with military divorces.
 If they lack experience in this area, it may be wise to consider another attorney.
 While learning is part of every attorney’s journey, your case shouldn’t be their introduction to military divorce law.
 Opting for an attorney with a strong background in military divorces, like those at the Law Office of Bryan Fagan, can be more advantageous.